Wayne Slattery (equestrian)

-For the Australian former VFL player, see Wayne Slattery.

 Wayne Slattery (born 1970 in Wagga Wagga, New South Wales) is a showjumper.
 He attended Hawkesbury Agricultural College and completed his farrier apprenticeship with John Doherty in 1990.
 From 1990 to 1991, he worked at Hayata Farm in Japan where his duties included shoeing 170 horses, riding young horses and training and competing showjumping horses.
 While in Japan, Slattery worked with horses such as Narita Brian and Sunday Silence.